brave-intl/brave-payments-tools/README.md

 # Passphrase Recovery

-`M` of the `N` trusted actors place their recovery files on a third machine and run
+`M` of the `N` trusted actors place their recovery files on the cold machine and run

-    % bin/recovery-passphrases.js *.json
+    % bin/offline-recover-passphrases *.json

 This outputs the passphrases used to encrypt the private keys for the user and backup keypairs.
 The recovery files should then be "securely" deleted from the third machine.